How to Travel on a Budget

 Choose the cheapest airfares

-If you’re not sure where you want to go, look for locations that are less popular and may cost less.
+If you’re not sure where you want to go, look for locations that are less popular, which may mean you can find a cheaper flight.
 If you know exactly where you want to be but aren’t on a schedule, set up alerts on airline websites to find the cheapest airfares.

 Did you know?

-Whether planning a trip in the near future, or thinking about a vacation for next year, you can start earning Miles today with a Discover it ® Miles travel credit card.
-You can redeem miles for travel or cash.1
+Whether planning a trip in the near future, or thinking about a vacation for next year, you can start earning Miles with a Discover it® Miles travel credit card.
+You can redeem Miles for Travel or Cash.1

 Travel by car